-- obtaining information for or about the firm or accredited legal services firm; - collecting any charges due under these regulations; - responding to enquiries or complaints regarding the accredited legal services firm; - reviewing the continuation of the firm's accreditation; - visiting the accredited legal services firm where ICAEW has had to make a second or subsequent visit to the accredited legal services firm as a result of an earlier visit; or - considering an application for modification under regulations 2.12 and 2.13. - 2.16 An accredited legal services firm must pay any levy for ICAEW's Legal Services Compensation Scheme (whether a periodic contribution or special levy) as ICAEW may decide from time to time.
-This includes levies raised after the firm's accreditation has ceased but excludes levies relating to claims in respect of services provided by any firm wholly after the date of termination of the firm's accreditation. - 2.17 If an accredited legal services firm has not paid any amounts due under regulations 2.14, 2.15 or 2.16 within 60 days of the invoice date, ICAEW may withdraw its accreditation. - 2.18 Any amounts unpaid under regulations 2.14, 2.15 or 2.16 may be recovered as a debt to ICAEW.
+- obtaining information for or about the firm or accredited probate firm; - collecting any charges due under these regulations; - responding to enquiries or complaints regarding the accredited probate firm;

+- reviewing the continuation of the firm's accreditation; - visiting the accredited probate firm where ICAEW has had to make a second or subsequent visit to the accredited probate firm as a result of an earlier visit; or - considering an application for modification under regulations 2.12 and 2.13. - 2.16 An accredited probate firm must pay any levy for ICAEW's Probate Compensation Scheme (whether a periodic contribution or special levy) as ICAEW may decide from time to time.
+This includes levies raised after the firm's accreditation has ceased but excludes levies relating to claims in respect of services provided by any firm wholly after the date of termination of the firm's accreditation. - 2.17 If an accredited probate firm has not paid any amounts due under regulations 2.14, 2.15 or 2.16 within 60 days of the invoice date, ICAEW may withdraw its accreditation. - 2.18 Any amounts unpaid under regulations 2.14, 2.15 or 2.16 may be recovered as a debt to ICAEW.